jmckib/two-wheel-arduino-robot/README.md

 ![The robot](https://github.com/jmckib/two-wheel-arduino-robot/blob/master/robot.jpg?raw=true)
 *No awkward third wheel!*

 This is the source code for a robot with two independent wheels.
+This is NOT a balancing robot; I didn't feel like buying another wheel so it just drags itself around.
 It receives commands from an RF (radio frequency) remote control.

 This is the first robot I've ever built, so don't you judge me!
 Hopefully other newbs will find this useful, and the more advanced will have a few